 Another easy one.
 Almost all of my personal documents are plain text, usually formatted as either Markdown or Org-mode.
 Org is great for documents with certain kinds of structure, and Markdown can be rendered into any common format through pandoc.
 When I need a slide deck or specially formatted PDF I’ll usually resort to LaTeX (heck, I even wrote some LaTeX templates to make that process easier).

 Fastmail’s been great!
 It’s a paid service, but really, it’s your email.
-For the amount of time I spend working with email, it’s a bargain.
+For the amount of time I spend working with email, darn near any price is a bargain.

 It has a great web interface, and it also correctly supports IMAP, so you can

 use pretty much any mail client.
 It’s also easy to set up with